Rabbi Robert Benjamin Rubin

-Rabbi Rubin believes that a synagogue is a very special place in which many different activities happen reflecting the diversity of the people and the various classical roles a synagogue can fill as a House of Prayer (Beit T’fillah), House of Study (Beit Midrash) and House of Gathering (Beit K’nesset).
-He feels that a congregation should also be a friendly welcoming place and the anchor of a caring community which reaches out to its members relating to their needs and interests and to the larger Jewish and general community through social action projects.
+Rabbi Rubin joined Temple Beth Or in August 2011 as its spiritual leader.
+He believes that a synagogue is a very special place in which many different activities happen that reflect the diversity of the people and the various classical roles a synagogue can fill as a House of Prayer (Beit T’fillah), House of Study (Beit Midrash) and House of Gathering (Beit K’nesset).
+He feels that a congregation should also be a friendly, welcoming place and the anchor of a caring community which reaches out to its members relating to their needs and interests and to the larger Jewish and general community through social action projects.
 He feels that is important to reach out to, involve and work with persons of all ages in the congregation, from preschoolers and their families to senior adults (and everyone in between).
-He is open to listen to new ideas and is also dedicated to transmitting and preserving Jewish traditions and teachings so that an ongoing synthesis can be maintained.

 Rabbi Rubin has recently served congregations in Pennsylvania (Adath Israel, Merion Station and Congregation Beth T’fillah, Philadelphia) and previously in New Jersey (Temple Mekor Chayim, Linden and Congregation Agudath Israel, Caldwell).
 He has also been a Jewish community healthcare chaplain and a coordinator of kosher supervision.
 Through his congregational work and chaplaincy service, Rabbi Rubin has been involved in many interfaith activities and dialogue sessions.

 Rabbi Rubin was ordained at the Jewish Theological Seminary in New York City and has a MA in Rabbinics from JTS, EdM from Teachers College–Columbia University in New York City and a BA in Chemistry from Washington University in St. Louis.